-The Garifuna (or Black Caribs) are descendants of two ethnic groups, Carib Indians and Black Africans, that once resided on the island of St. Vincent.
+The Garifuna (or Black Caribs) are descendants of two ethnic groups, Carib Indians and West Africans, that once resided on the island of St. Vincent.
+The Garifuna were exiled from their land by British forces, and thus made their way to the shores of Central America.
 Traditional Garifuna communities are mainly found along the Caribbean coast of Belize, Honduras, Nicaragua, Roatan, as well as Guatemala.
 Out of an estimated 500,000 Garinagu (plural of Garifuna) world-wide, there are today about 15,000 Garinagu in Belize (about 7% of the total population).
-In Guatemala there are an estimated 4,000 Garinagu and in Honduras the population is around 300,000.
+In Guatemala there are an estimated 4,000 Garinagu, and in Honduras the population is around 300,000.

 Where is Belize?

 Sitting on the eastern coast of the Central American coastline facing the Caribbean Sea, Belize is the Caribbean gateway to Central America.
 Offering the best of both worlds – the majesty of lush tropical rainforest and mystery of the Ancient Maya coupled with white sand islands and a spectacular 174 mile long barrier reef – the options for adventure are endless.
 Located in the northern hemisphere above the equator, Belize is bounded on the north by Mexico, the south and west by Guatemala, and to the east by the Caribbean Sea.

 Belize is 176 miles long at its longest point, 88 miles at its widest point and covers 8,867 square miles, including 266 square miles of offshore islands.
 It is approximately the same size as the state of Massachusetts in the USA, approximately one-tenth the size of the United Kingdom, and larger than all of the former British Caribbean countries combined.